Clinical Chemistry Fellowship

 Besides participating in a clinically oriented mini-research project, the fellow will spend significant time in clinical practice acquiring additional management and presentation skills.

-In addition to clinical chemistry laboratory rotations, the programs offer exposure to practical laboratory training in hematology, coagulation, and microbiology.
+In addition to clinical chemistry laboratory rotations, the Clinical Chemistry Fellowship Program offers exposure to practical laboratory training in hematology, coagulation, and microbiology.
 The fellow spends one month rotating in hematology and coagulation and one month in microbiology.

 Rotation includes practical laboratory orientation and exposure, as well as clinical and laboratory exposure though attending conferences with residents and faculty in that specialty.